ingogriebsch/spring-hateoas-siren/README.md

 When this module renders an `EntityModel`, it will not

 * map the value of the content property if the value is an instance of one of the available [representation models][Spring HATEOAS Representation Model]!
-* map custom properties of the entity model (if it has some because it is sub classed).
+* map custom properties of the entity model (if it has some because it is subclassed).

 ### CollectionModel
 When this module renders a `CollectionModel`, it will